-- As regards public policy on protection of HRDs, PI and our joint projects (Protection Desks) in different countries have offered consultancy to HRD organizations in the Democratic Republic of the Congo, South Sudan, Colombia, Guatemala, Honduras, Nepal, Indonesia and Mexico. - Furthermore, since 2011, a PI expert, hired by the Office of the High Commissioner for Human Rights in Mexico has advised local NGOs, the Mexican Government and other institutions on the design and implementation of their law and public policy.
+- As regards public policy on protection of HRDs, PI and our joint projects (Protection Desks) in different countries have offered consultancy to HRD organizations in the Democratic Republic of the Congo, South Sudan, Colombia, Guatemala, Honduras, Nepal, Indonesia and Mexico. - Furthermore, since 2011, a PI expert, hired by the Office of the High Commissioner for Human Rights has advised Mexican NGOs, the Mexican Government and other institutions on the design and implementation of their law and public policy.